Resurrection of Jesus: Paul – participation in Christ

 The appearance of Jesus to Paul convinced him that Jesus was the risen Lord and Christ, who commissioned him to be an apostle to the Gentiles.
-According to Newbigin, "Paul presents himself not as the teacher of a new theology but as the messenger commissioned by the authority of the Lord himself to announce a new fact – namely that in the ministry, death and resurrection of Jesus God has acted decisively to reveal and effect his purpose of redemption for the whole world."
+According to Newbigin, "Paul presents himself not as the teacher of a new theology but as the messenger commissioned by the authority of the Lord himself to announce a new fact – namely that in the ministry, death and resurrection of Jesus God has acted decisively to reveal and effect his purpose of redemption for the whole world".
 The teachings of the apostle Paul form a key element of the Christian tradition and theology.
 Fundamental to Pauline theology is the connection between Christ's resurrection, and redemption.
-In 1 Corinthians 15:13–14, 15:17, and 15:20-22, Paul writes:
+In 1 Corinthians 15:13–14, 15:17, and 15:20–22, Paul writes:

-The kerygma of 1 Corinthians 15:3 states that "Christ died for our sins."
-The meaning of that kerygma is a matter of debate, and open to multiple interpretations.
+The kerygma of 1 Corinthians 15:3 states that "Christ died for our sins"- The meaning of that kerygma is a matter of debate, and open to multiple interpretations.
 Traditionally, this kerygma is interpreted as meaning that Jesus's death was an atonement or ransom for, or propitiation or expiation of, God's wrath against humanity because of their sins.
-With Jesus death, humanity was freed from this wrath.
+With Jesus's death, humanity was freed from this wrath.
 In the classical Protestant understanding, which has dominated the understanding of Paul's writings, humans partake in this salvation by faith in Jesus Christ; this faith is a grace given by God, and people are justified by God through Jesus Christ and faith in Him.

 More recent scholarship has raised several concerns regarding these interpretations.
 According to E. P. Sanders, who initiated the so-called "New Perspective on Paul", Paul saw the faithful redeemed by participation in Jesus's death and rising.
-Though "Jesus's death substituted for that of others and thereby freed believers from sin and guilt," a metaphor derived from "ancient sacrificial theology," the essence of Paul's writing is not in the "legal terms" regarding the expiation of sin, but the act of "participation in Christ through dying and rising with him."
-According to Sanders, "those who are baptized into Christ are baptized into his death, and thus they escape the power of sin [...] he died so that the believers may die with him and consequently live with him."
+Though "Jesus's death substituted for that of others and thereby freed believers from sin and guilt", a metaphor derived from "ancient sacrificial theology", the essence of Paul's writing is not in the "legal terms" regarding the expiation of sin, but the act of "participation in Christ through dying and rising with him".
+According to Sanders, "those who are baptized into Christ are baptized into his death, and thus they escape the power of sin ... he died so that the believers may die with him and consequently live with him".
 Just as Christians share in Jesus's death in baptism, so they will share in his resurrection.
 James F. McGrath notes that Paul "prefers to use the language of participation.
 One died for all, so that all died.
-This is not only different from substitution, it is the opposite of it."
+This is not only different from substitution, it is the opposite of it".

 Paul insists that salvation is received by the grace of God; according to Sanders, this insistence is in line with Judaism of c.
 200 BC, which saw God's covenant with Israel as an act of grace of God.
 Observance of the Law is needed to maintain the covenant, but the covenant is not earned by observing the Law, but by the grace of God.